Best Things To Do In Porto With Kids

 Amarantes Water Park| ©Joana Santos

-Sign up for at least one of the day trips from Porto that are perfect to enjoy with children.
-This day takes you into the water in an entertaining and safe space for the little ones at Amarantes Water Park.
+Sign up for one of the day trips from Porto, perfect to enjoy with children, such as the Amarantes Water Park.

-This Portuguese land registers a mild temperature all year round and if you travel between July and September Porto awaits you with its best summer activities.
-The kids have a blast and everyone in the family has fun, it is a safe bet for the season.
+This Portuguese land records a mild temperature all year round and if you travel between July and September Porto awaits you with its best summer activities.
+The kids will have a blast and everyone in the family will have fun.
+It is a safe bet for the season.

 Interesting details

-• What you should know: open between July-September between 10:00-19:00 hours.
-You can find them at Rua do Tâmega, nº 2245, about 60 kilometers from downtown Porto.
+• What you should know: located at Rua do Tâmega, nº 2245, about 60 kilometers from downtown Porto, it opens its doors between July and September between 10 am and 7 pm.

 Magikland| ©Steffen Lemmerzahl